kumar-shivraj/redux-journey/global-state-management-2/README.md

 - `TodoListItem`: Represents a single todo item.
 - `TodoMenu`: Provides a count of remaining todos and filter options.
 - `TodoWrapper`: Combines the input and list components.

-## Future Improvements

-- Add support for editing and deleting todos.
-- Persist todos and theme settings using local storage or a backend API.
-- Improve UI/UX with animations and additional styling.